djpapzin/N-819-chat-text-extraction/README.md

 - `input/`: Directory for chat screenshots to be analyzed.
 - `my_screenshots/`: Personal chat screenshots used for testing.
 - `output/`: Output directory for processed images.
-- `README.md`: Documentation of the project.
-- `requirements.txt`: Lists the Python dependencies (easyocr, opencv-python).

 ## Key Updates